Photo by Tobi from Pexels

 They, when I think about it, were my first church, those five Christian women whom I worked alongside, all from different churches, different backgrounds.
 They read the bible with me, prayed with me, shared their personal stories with me.
 They taught me that church was about fellowship, not architecture.
 They showed me that although separately none of them was enough, together, with my family and all those who surrounded me with God’s love, they made up the body of Christ and together they lead me, to the one who is enough, Christ himself.

-Today I love my church, I have belonged to 5 different churches since that day in the Kindergarten classroom.
-None of them have been perfect, since they were all full of humans, but I no longer desire to be more like other Christians.
+Today I absolutely love my church , I am lifted up and encouraged every time I visit, I have belonged to 5 different churches since that day in the Kindergarten classroom.
+None of them have been perfect, since they were all full of humans, and I (being imperfect myself struggled with not fitting in!) but I no longer desire to be more like other Christians.
 I desire to be more like Christ.
-So a church is somewhere that will enable that, and somewhere I can find Christian fellowship.

-Christians are people, just like me.
+Christians are just people, just like you and me.
 None of us get it right all the time.
-The trick is not to write God off, the way I did, just because there is an offence, challenges, or things we can’t explain.
+The trick is not to write God off, the way I did, just because we don’t fit in with the crowd or there is an offence, challenges, or things we can’t explain.
 The trick is to seek God himself, not the perfect church or the perfect people.
 Once we find God, he will help us find our place in his body, his church.
 He will help us navigate all the challenges, answer all the questions and shake off all the offences.

 Revelation 3:20 says,